EvictionLab/eviction-lab-website/content/eviction-tracking/boston-ma.md

 Eviction filings in Boston were running close to historical averages in January and February of 2020.<sup>1</sup> Filings fell in March following the suspension of eviction proceedings.
 Eviction filings were down more than 80% in April 2020.<sup>2</sup> Filings increased in November 2020 following the expiration of the state-wide moratorium.

 1. Average eviction filings taken from Eviction Lab data for 2012, 2013, 2015, and 2016
-2. Filing data for 2020-2022 collected by [January Advisors](https://www.januaryadvisors.com/)
+2. Filing data for 2020 onwards collected by [January Advisors](https://www.januaryadvisors.com/)

 {{%/ report_chart %}}